-If you’re on your way to Dubai, you’re not alone!
+If you’re on your way to Dubai during 2018 you’re not alone!
 It’s one of the most popular holiday spots in the world.
-Here are a few tips to help your trip go like a dream….
+Here are a few essential travel tips to help your holidays go like a dream….

 Have a go at speaking the lingo